 Error Format

-All Talonic API errors return a consistent JSON envelope with a machine-readable code, human-readable message, HTTP status, retryable flag, request ID, and timestamp.
+Handle Talonic API errors with a consistent JSON envelope: machine-readable code, human-readable message, HTTP status, and a retryable flag for safe retries.

 Pair error handling with the [Error Codes](error-codes) reference to map each code value to the correct remediation action.
 Note that statusCode always matches the HTTP response status, so you can use either for branching logic in your client.